noxtoby/science/_posts/2024-07-03-eroded-subcortical-white-matter-mask/2024-07-03-eroded-subcortical-white-matter-mask.md

 Software: [MRtrix](http://mrtrix.readthedocs.io), [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/)

-If you've ever wondered how to get a nice mask for the eroded subcortical white matter region, read on.
+If you've ever wondered how to get a nice mask for the eroded subcortical white matter region, and use it as a reference region in your SUVR analyses, then read on.
 This is considered by many to be the holy grail of longitudinal PET SUVR reference regions.

 I recently had to do it myself when processing the [A05 data](https://doi.org/10.1093/brain/awz090) from AVID (an Eli Lilly subsidiary) --- so that we could validate results found with [ADNI](http://adni.loni.usc.edu/)'s SUVR data.